tu2/os_specific/linux/README.md

-# How-to's and configuration files speciffic to linux os.
+# HOWTOs and configuration files speciffic to linux os.

 **Online resources**